Randomized Block Low-Rank Matrix Compression by Tagging: Introduction

-There are many rank-structured matrix formats that have been successfully utilized in engineering and data science applications.
-These formats are classified as either hierarchical \cite{bebendorf2008hierarchical, 2010_borm_book, hackbusch1999sparse, chandrasekaran2006fast, gillman2012direct, gorman2019robust} or flat \cite{amestoy2015, amestoy2017, ashcraft2021, HighamMary2021, Jeannerod2019, Mary2017}, corresponding to either nested or non-nested matrix tessellations, respectively.
-Both hierarchical and flat rank-structured matrices are further characterized by either a weak or strong admissibility criterion.
-In the weakly admissible formats, every off-diagonal block is said to be admissible, or treated as low-rank, while the admissible blocks of strongly admissible rank-structured matrices correspond only to the ``far-field'' of a given matrix block (as in, e.g., the Fast-Multipole Method \cite{greengard1987fast}).
+Both formats can be further characterized by either a weak or strong admissibility criterion.
+In weakly admissible formats (as in Fig.~\ref{fig:intro_fiat_vs_hierarchical}), every off-diagonal block is admissible, or treated as low-rank, whereas admissible blocks of strongly admissible formats (cf.~Fig.~\ref{fig:blr2}) correspond to ``far-field" interactions (as in, e.g., the Fast Multipole Method \cite{greengard1987fast}).

-The last key defining feature of rank-structured matrices has historically only applied to hierarchical formats, namely whether all admissible blocks in the same block-row or block-column are well-approximated by the same low-rank basis matrices.
-This property does not hold for the $\mathcal{H}$-matrix format originally proposed in \cite{hackbusch1999sparse} which necessitates that separate basis matrices be computed for each admissible block.
-However, for many applications, basis matrix computations can be accelerated without significantly impacting the accuracy of the low-rank approximation by employing a shared basis assumption, where the row or column spaces of all admissible blocks within the same block-row or block-column are spanned by the same basis.
-This shared basis assumption characterizes the uniform $\mathcal{H}^1$-matrix \cite{hackbusch1999sparse, lin2011fast} and $\mathcal{H}^2$-matrix \cite{Hackbusch2000, giebermann2001multilevel} formats in the strong admissibility setting, while the HSS \cite{chandrasekaran2006fast, xia2010superfast} and HBS \cite{gillman2012direct,levitt2022linear} matrix formats make use of shared bases under a weak admissibility condition.
+The last defining feature of rank-structured matrices most typically pertains to hierarchical formats, namely whether all admissible blocks in the same block-row or block-column are well-approximated by the same low-rank basis matrices.
+Frequently, basis matrix computations can be accelerated without impacting the accuracy of the low-rank approximation by invoking a shared basis assumption, namely that the row or column spaces of all admissible blocks within the same block-row or block-column are spanned by the same basis.
+A shared basis assumption is utilized in the strongly admissible uniform $\mathcal{H}^1$-matrix \cite{hackbusch1999sparse, lin2011fast} and $\mathcal{H}^2$-matrix \cite{giebermann2001multilevel, Hackbusch2000} formats, while the HSS \cite{chandrasekaran2006fast, xia2010superfast} and HBS \cite{gillman2012direct,levitt2022linear} formats use shared bases under weak admissibility.

-Despite the compelling analysis \cite{amestoy2017, amestoy2019, HighamMary2021} and broad applicability of the flat block low-rank (BLR) format \cite{amestoy2015} in areas such as sparse direct solvers \cite{amestoy2019, pichon2018}, modeling \cite{akbudak2017,Cao2020}, and boundary integral equations \cite{alHarthi2020}, there has not been much formal investigation into shared basis matrices for flat matrix formats until the recent work of \cite{ashcraft2021}.
-(It is noted in \cite{ashcraft2021} that the construction of HBS matrices in \cite{gillman2012direct} relies upon a flat format utilizing shared bases, but only as an intermediary step to the HBS format.)
-As such, \textit{uniform BLR matrices}, as we will refer to them throughout this work in connotation of their connection to uniform $\mathcal{H}^1$-matrices, have not been given a thorough treatment in the existing literature of rank-structured matrices, specifically in the area of randomized rank-structured matrix compression.